ThePornDatabase/namer/readme.rst

       restart: always

 Copy namer.cfg to your config location (a path mapped to /config/namer.cfg above), and set values for your setup.
-The config is well commented.
+The config is well commented and you should only need to add a token for the porndb and change file locations.

 Running a service will occur automatically once you call ``docker-compose up``.
 Now check out the configuration section below.